paulfears/snapalgo/SECURITY.md

 we will then email you from howardandgoldstein@gmail.com If the Vulnerability is severe and unreported we will pay you pay you between $50 - $1000 depending on the type of vulnerability discovered.
+The Vulnerability must be fore the latest release of the software

 We will try to get back to you with 24 hours to discuss If the Vulnerability is accepted we will ask you for a bitcoin or algorand address so we can pay you your funds